KRUCKEBERG BOTANIC GARDEN HISTORY

 Mareen’s father, Grandpa Schultz, soon purchased the property that bordered Art and Mareen’s acre to the east.
 That land, mostly lower lying, had been a strawberry field, and it wasn’t long before it became pasture for the children’s horses.
 In 1963 a fifth child joined the Kruckeberg family.
 In the 1960s the original farmhouse was remodeled again, and Grandpa Schultz converted the garage into a cozy cottage for his wife and himself.

 Mareen’s interest in plants led to construction of her first greenhouse, completed in 1970.
 By then she was known in horticultural circles as an expert in growing and caring for plants, both native and exotic.
 When Mareen realized that the occasional sale of plants to friends and neighbors was “extra-legal,” MsK Rare Plant Nursery was born and certified with a business license for which she paid the grand sum of $1.00.
+The initials in the nursery name stand for Mareen Schultz Kruckeberg, with Schultz being her last name before her marriage to Art.
 A second greenhouse was added in January 1976, and the Nursery continued to grow and thrive.

 Meanwhile, both Art and Mareen had been busy introducing a wide variety of trees, shrubs and herbs to the property, including the lower pasture after the family interest in horses subsided.
 They brought some plants with them in 1958, including a four-foot giant sequoia tree.
 Generally, though, growth of the garden depended less on collecting than on cuttings and seed from their own established plants and seed from various botanic gardens and seed exchanges.
 The resulting landscape is a mix of native species with choice specimens from other lands, mostly China and Japan.
 The fruit of the Kruckebergs’ labor is a park-like botanic garden that, almost 50 years later, has gained regional significance.